-- Impairment of financial instruments: determining inputs into the ECL measurement model, including incorporation of forward-looking information. - Recognition of deferred tax assets on tax losses carried forward (see note 9). - Employee benefits under defined benefit obligations (see note 14). - Legal provisioning. - Onerous contracts provisioning. - Estimation of expected cessation costs for all disposal groups held for sale. - Determination of incremental borrowing rates on lease liabilities. - Determination of lease terms: determining whether the Company is reasonably certain that lessees will exercise or not exercise lease break options.
+- Impairment of financial instruments: determining inputs into the ECL measurement model, including incorporation of forward-looking information. - Employee benefits under defined benefit obligations (see note 13). - · Legal provisioning. - IAS 36 Impairment of Assets. - Estimation of expected cessation costs for all disposal groups held for sale. - Determination of incremental borrowing rates on lease liabilities on initial measurement. - Determination of lease terms: determining whether the Company is reasonably certain that lessees will exercise or not exercise lease break options.

 Management have made certain assumptions and estimates when calculating the future residual costs that are expected to be incurred due to the cessation of the banking and custody business.
-The amounts disclosed in Note 6 represent the directors' best estimate of the actual costs that will be incurred.
+The amounts disclosed in Note 6 represent the Directors' best estimate of the actual costs that will be incurred.
 However due to the inherent uncertainty over the actual outcome, whether due to specific decisions which have not yet been taken, or due to factors outside the Directors' control, the actual costs to be incurred may differ from the amounts disclosed.